 Academics for International Students

 Founded in 1961, the Fairfax Christian School hosts the Washington, D.C., area’s premier international student program for lower, middle and high school students.
 Located in the safe Virginia suburbs, in the heart of America’s wealthiest jurisdictions, near Washington–Dulles International Airport, the Fairfax Christian School's new campus provides students exceptional facilities in a tranquil environment.
 International students live with a local host family, or with friends or family members in the Washington, D.C., area.

 The Fairfax Christian School’s international student program is unique.
-Our English as a Second Language (ESL) program uses a university–prep curriculum.
+Our Intensive English Institute (IEI) program uses a university–prep curriculum.

 Students go beyond the basics taught in a standard English language program.